edaniel30/http-platform-go/README.md

 ## Error Handling

+### Configuration and Runtime Errors

-The library provides custom error types for better error handling:
+The library provides custom error types for platform configuration and runtime operations:

 ```go
 platform, err := httpplatform.New(config.DefaultConfig())